AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 ## Edit a comment

-You can edit any comment you make on a `proof`.
+You can edit any comment you make on a proof.
 Additionally, the following users&nbsp;can edit comments made by other users:

-* The `proof` Owner
+* The proof Owner
-* The `proof` Creator
+* The proof Creator
 * Users with Supervisor profile permissions
 * Users with a proof role of Author or Moderator